 - An optional subscription to the European Journal of International Law which includes both the print version and the online version (four issues per year)

 - Full participation in ESIL events, with reduced registration fees for ESIL members

 - Eligibility to join ESIL Interest Groups and to participate in their activities

 - Participation in the election of office-holders of the Society

-- Quarterly Newsletters, ESIL Reflections, and e-mail updates on the activities of the Society
+- Quarterly Newsletters, regular ESIL Reflections, and monthly e-mail updates on the activities of the Society

 Please note: the first issue of the European Journal of International Law is circulated in March or April each year.